menu

 Overview

 Klingerstown is a tiny town located in the state of Pennsylvania.
 With a population of 101 people and just one neighborhood, Klingerstown is the 1123rd largest community in Pennsylvania.
-Klingerstown has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Klingerstown was built prior to World War II, making it one of the older and more historic towns in the country.

 Occupations and Workforce

-Klingerstown is a blue-collar town, with 52.94% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Klingerstown, you'll notice that it is more blue-collar than most other communities in America.
+52.94% of Klingerstown’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Klingerstown is a town of transportation and shipping workers, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Klingerstown who work in maintenance occupations (9.80%), sales jobs (7.84%), and food service (7.84%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 17.65% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.